KevinWorkman/HappyCoding/blog/_posts/2021-05-03-ludum-memories.md

 *April 2021, Deeper and Deeper*

 [The Rabbit Hole](/gallery/rabbit-hole/index) explores the idea of [Wikipedia rabbit holes](https://en.wikipedia.org/wiki/Wiki_rabbit_hole).
 You start on one Wikipedia article, and have to click through the links to get to a goal article.
+This game got 13th place in the theme category!

 [![The Rabbit Hole](/blog/images/ludum-memories/rabbit-hole.png)](/gallery/rabbit-hole/index)